 Pepperdine Law Review Hosts 2016 Symposium

-The Honorable Richard Cheney, 46th vice president of the United States, will also join the discussion of these issues, as well as other experiences from his time as vice president.
+Richard Cheney, 46th vice president of the United States, as well in discussions featuring

 “The vice president today is considered the deputy president, and recent vice presidents have sometimes even eclipsed the president they were serving; yet, the vice presidential office in the Constitution has only one original and narrow duty in the legislative branch as president of the Senate,” said Douglas W. Kmiec, Pepperdine University professor of constitutional law and Caruso Family chair in constitutional law.

-Founded in 1972, PLR is a scholarly law journal published by second- and third-year School of Law students.
-In its 40 years of existence, PLR has been a resource for practitioners, law professors, and judges, and has been cited several times by the Supreme Court.
+Founded in 1972, Pepperdine Law Review is a scholarly law journal published by second- and third-year School of Law students.
+In its 40 years of existence, Pepperdine Law Review has been a resource for practitioners, law professors, and judges, and has been cited several times by the Supreme Court.